Art 1 Drawing

 - If you finish early, work in your sketchbook or on an extra credit project.

 - Label every assignment, large or small, with your name and classroom number

-- Certain duties will be assigned on a rotating basis.
-Be sure to check the clean-up board for your job.
+- Certain tasks will be assigned to students on a rotating basis.

 Other Important Information